-- Nikon Transfer 2: "Primary Destination", "Backup Destination", and "Recent Transfer" (destination of the last transfer) - Camera Control Pro 2: "Camera Control Pro Destination folder" You cannot rename or delete these folders in the favorite folder area. - As for the Nikon Transfer 2 folders, refer to "Choosing a Transfer Destination" for [Primary Destination] and refer to "Making Backup Copies During Transfer" for [Backup Destination]. - For exclusive folders of Camera Control Pro 2 or Capture NX, refer to user's manuals or help menus of each application. - Adding a folder to the favorite folder - Removing a folder from the favorite folder
+- Nikon Transfer 2: "Primary Destination", "Backup Destination", and "Recent Transfer" (destination of the last transfer) - Camera Control Pro 2: "Camera Control Pro Destination folder" You cannot rename or delete these folders in the favorite folder area. - As for the Nikon Transfer 2 folders, refer to "Choosing a Transfer Destination" for [Primary Destination] and refer to "Making Backup Copies During Transfer" for [Backup Destination]. - For information on the exclusive folder for Camera Control Pro 2, refer to its user's manual or help menu. - Adding a folder to the favorite folder - Removing a folder from the favorite folder